TEMPORARY EMPLOYMENT CONTRACT

 The Employee must provide the Agency with proof of its Tax Income number by submitting to the Agency an official letter from SARS confirming the Tax Income Number.

-The Employee must provide the Agency before accepting any assignments the following documents:
+The Employee must provide the Agency before accepting any assignments in the following documents:

 (i) Certified copy of his/her South African Identity Document;